floreal/yuml/README.md

 # yuml
-Specifications and toolset for generating uml diagrams based on yml file storage.
+Specifications and toolset for generating uml diagrams based on YAML file storage.